Frozen Embryo Transfer (FET): Tips, Timeline & Process

 What to Do after IVF with Frozen Embryo to Increase Success?

-- Take a pregnancy test 15-18 days after frozen embryo transfer (FET).
-If the test is negative, repeat 48 hours later, and if it is positive, continue taking the medication as usual and visit your doctor as soon as possible;
+·15–18 days following a frozen embryo transfer (FET), get a pregnancy test.
+If the test comes back negative, repeat it 48 hours later; if it comes back positive, keep taking your medication as prescribed and see your doctor right away;

 Things to Avoid After Frozen Embryo Transfer

-- Avoid strenuous activities and sexual intercourse until your pregnancy is confirmed;
+·Steer clear of strenuous activities and sexual activity until your pregnancy is confirmed;

-- Avoid wearing makeup and perfume, as the embryos are sensitive to chemicals;
+·Avoid wearing makeup and perfume because the embryos are chemically sensitive;

 Frozen Embryo Transfer Timeline